28th July 2021

 Most people get their hearing aids from the NHS.
-But with a growing number of hearing aid specialists on our high streets, should you choose to go private?
+But with a growing number of hearing aid specialists on our high streets, should you choose to pay privately?

-If you're considering going private, ask yourself these key questions:
+If you're considering paying privately, ask yourself these key questions: